 Body: arched cajón shell, hollow inside for tone.
 Wing flange: a single curved sheet that lifts off the body to read as the cicada’s membrane and acts as a hand-rest when sitting.
 Resonator slot: cut into the front face, the same horizontal opening that gives a cajón its bass.

-Body and wing are separate mouldings.
-The proposal lets a purchaser (a park, a school, a daycare) spec each shell’s colour independently and pair them freely.
+Body and wing are separate moldings.
+The proposal lets a purchaser (a park, a school, a daycare) spec each shell’s color independently and pair them freely.
 A park can plant a small flock of cicadas that read as siblings rather than identical units.

 Rear three-quarter left view of the cream cicada chair, wing flange visible from above.
-Three-quarter render of the cicada chair in the grey × tan colourway.
-Low-angle view of the grey cicada chair at 315°, resonator slot at child eye level.
+Three-quarter render of the cicada chair in the gray × tan colorway.
+Low-angle view of the gray cicada chair at 315°, resonator slot at child eye level.
 Top-down view of the cicada chair — wing flange reads as a folded cicada membrane.

 05 · In play